linode/docs/docs/guides/development/javascript/getting-started-with-svelte/index.md

 ## What Is the Svelte Framework?

 [Svelte](https://svelte.dev/) is a JavaScript framework for developing web application frontends.
-There are many such frameworks, and these typically have the user's browser handle the majority of work through a virtual DOM.
-Svelte sets itself apart by shifting the bulk of that work to compile time.
-Svelte frontends, as a result, do completely without a virtual DOM.
+There are many such frameworks, and these typically offload the majority of work to a user's browser through a virtual Document Object Model (DOM).
+Svelte sets itself apart by shifting the bulk of that work to the app compilation step.
+Svelte frontends, as a result, work without a virtual DOM.

 Svelte's leveraging of the compilation step means that its application bundles tend to be smaller and more performant.
 Couple that with Svelte's more classical frontend model, and you have a compelling tool for efficiency and approachability.